 A Geonomics model can be run for any number of runs, with each run creating its own separate subdirectory of output.
-At the start of each run, the model is burned in.
-This is accomplished by iterating time steps, without genomes and natural selection, until a series of statistical tests for temporal and spatial stability in population size is passed.
-These tests include a time-lagged t-test of mean population size; an augmented Dickey-Fuller test of population size; and a STILL NEED TO ADD A SPATIAL TEST.
-Then, if genomes are being used, each individual has its genome randomly drawn according to the species’ genomic architecture, such that the ‘main’ phase of each run begins without population structure.
-The main phase of the run can run for any number of time steps.
-Each timestep is composed of a series of four core operations, some requisite, some optional (see Figure 1 for depictions):
+At the start of each run, the model is burned in by iterating time steps, without genomes or selection, until statistical tests for temporal and spatial stability in population size are passed.
+These tests include a time-lagged t-test of mean population size, an augmented Dickey-Fuller test of population size, and a STILL NEED TO ADD A SPATIAL TEST.
+Then, each individual has its genome randomly drawn according to the genomic architecture such that the main phase of each run begins without population structure.
+The main phase of the run can run for any number of time steps, each composed of four core operations, some optional (Figure 1):